 Sentinel moved to stand over the mini bot, who now appeared to be offline, and shook his head in mock sadness.
 "Tsk, tsk, tsk.
 Such a shame," he said, looking back up at all the confused and distraught faces around him.
 "I really didn't want to go down this path, but I must do what needs to be done."
 He motioned for two guards to pick up the fallen mech and take him away, out of his sight.
 "Is there anybody else here who is stupid enough to challenge my leadership?"

 He received no responses – not even Streetwise or Blades felt confident enough to gamble with their life in a confrontation against the much larger, and very powerful, mech and his army of followers.
 "No?
 Very good.
 Then perhaps now we can get on to more pressing matters."
 He turned and walked towards Prowl, who had remained by Optimus' side throughout the whole show.
 "You – you are Chief of Security, correct?"

 Prowl nodded affirmatively.
 "Correct."

 "Do I have your loyalty?"
 Sentinel asked him.

 Prowl remained motionless, offering him no further response, and Sentinel took it as a no. Then he looked around at the other Autobot regulars, first settling his gaze upon Ironhide.
 "What about you?"

 Ironhide scowled at him, tightening his fists into balls.
 "Never!" he answered.

 Sideswipe was the only Autobot from Iacon who had not protested Sentinel Prime's takeover.
-As he watched his former friends being forcibly removed from the entrance hall of the Command Center, he could not bring himself to look into Optimus' optics, and he turned to walk away, even as the shouts for help from his fellow Autobots fell upon deaf audio sensors.
+As he watched his former friends being forcibly removed from the entrance hall of the Command Center, he could not bring himself to look into Optimus' optics, and he turned to walk away, even as the shouts for help from the other Autobots fell upon his deaf audial sensors.